Yichuan0712/11785-TCR/README.md

 1. **Prepare Your Configuration File**:

    - Copy the example configuration file `midterm400_clean.yaml` and rename it (e.g., `your_config.yaml`).
-   - Open `your_config.yaml` and update the hyperparameters
+   - Open `your_config.yaml` and update the hyperparameters as desired.

 2. **Run Training**: